web-widget/shared-cache/README.md

 ## Thinks

-The birth of shared-cache is inseparable from the inspiration of the following projects:
+The birth of SharedCache is inseparable from the inspiration of the following projects:

 - [Cloudflare Cache Key](https://developers.cloudflare.com/cache/how-to/cache-keys/)
 - [http-cache-lru](https://github.com/o-development/http-cache-lru/)